EVATool/fae-architecture-log/_decisions/sig-devops-delivery.md

     - implement and test PoC with GitHub-Actions
     - research Jenkins-Server solution
     - get access to server from UID (with SSH)
-    - try to use personal machines as a public available server
     - create wiki
 responsible: TZA;HBU
 deadline: 2021-02-19